The man who said, “Everything that can be invented has been invented,” never wore a bra.

 When the head of the U.S. Patent Office said this in the late 1800s, he clearly had no idea of the future need for a bra that slims a woman’s torso without causing age-revealing bulges.
 Amanda Horan Kennedy invented Sassybax bras for real bodies, and in 2004 she introduced them to the high-end market, selling $1 million wholesale within the first year.

 The dual role of designer and president of Sassybax is Amanda’s third career, following a decade of television acting and then seven years as a psychotherapist.
 Amanda derives great satisfaction from her new line of work and innovation.
 She is amused by the old quote from the patent commissioner, but prefers one attributed to Thomas Edison when it comes to designing for Sassybax: “Anything that won’t sell, I don’t want to invent.
 Its sale is proof of utility, and utility is success.”
-With many of its bright ideas already on the market, Sassybax vows to create only useful, solution-based apparel that women with real bodies can enjoy.
+With many of its bright ideas already on the market, Sassybax vows to create only useful, solution-based apparel that women with real bodies can enjoy that are made in the USA and North America.

 My background in the fashion world started at Hallmark Cards in Kansas City.
 I was 14 years old and was asked to model for a line of their cards.
 I had no idea what I was doing but was excited to have on the job training.
 Fashion modeling came next at 16, for department stores as a runway model where I was chosen by a new young designer named Calvin Klein to model his swimwear collection for a local show.
 He suggested I come to New York and model when I finished high school.
 I thought that sounded like a great idea!
 My parents did not.
 They insisted I go to college and then enter the work force in whatever field I chose after graduation.